voschezang/coding-handbook/metaphysics/quality.md

 1. **Dynamic** quality transcends static quality.
 2. **Static** quality consists of 5 [domains](#Domains).

-There is a progression of morality from lower to higher domains.
+There exists a progression from lower to higher domains.
 Yet, higher domains are contingent on structures in lower domains.

+Static quality

+- Biological quality values the perseverance of a subject.
+Or, its DNA.
+Biological beings are driven by experience.
+- Social quality values a community, over individual subjects.
+Culture and ettiquette are used to sustain it.
+- Intellectual quality values *ideas* over a community.

 <img src="../img/worldview-quality.png" alt="worldview-quality" style="width:80%;" />